lawmurray/LibBi/packages/Lorenz96.md

 This samples from the prior and posterior distributions, and performs a posterior prediction.
 The `oct/` directory contains a few functions for plotting these results (GNU Octave and OctBi required).
+In particular, after `./run.sh`, the `plot_and_print` function will produce SVG figures in the `figs/` directory.

-A synthetic data set is provided, but a new one one may be generated with `init.sh` (GNU Octave and OctBi required).
+A synthetic data set is provided, but a new one may be generated with `init.sh` (GNU Octave and OctBi required).

 The `time.sh` script can be used to reproduce the timing results in Murray